liyasthomas/lvr/README.md

 ### Prerequisites

-What things you need to install the software and how to install them:
+What things you need to install the software and how to install them.

 * A device which supports [webgl](http://caniuse.com/#feat=webgl) and [webrtc](http://caniuse.com/#feat=stream) with a working camera input.
 * Internet connection.